 Workers who demolish old buildings or do remodeling can be exposed to asbestos used as insulation around pipes or in floor tiles.

 Even minimal exposure to its microscopic fibers has been linked to a variety of problems.
 One is mesothelioma, a form of cancer, Von Essen says.

-Exposure also seems to increase the risk of small cell lung cancer and can lead to asbestosis, or scarring of the lung.
+Exposure also seems to raise the risk of small-cell lung cancer and can lead to asbestosis, or scarring of the lung.
 Removal should be left to trained and licensed crews.